 All employees must designate a primary bank account into which all wages and salary are deposited.
 All wages, salaries and stipends are paid via direct deposit.
 Employees may specify additional bank accounts to distribute portions of their salary each pay period.
 The same distribution allocation will apply to all wages earned in all positions held, and to all stipends, special payments, and bonuses.
-Employees wishing to make changes to their designated bank account(s) must submit a bank account change via Employee Self Service not later than the last Friday of the pay period at 5:00pm for biweekly employees and not later than the 25th of the month for monthly employees.
+Employees wishing to make changes to their designated bank account(s) must submit a bank account change via Employee Self Service not later than the last Friday of the pay period at 5:00 pm.
 Changes made after the deadline will be effective for the following pay period.